PXgamer/chillies-db/chillies/capsicum-chinense/trinidad-scorpion-butch-t.md

 ## Notes, hints and tips

-> The 2011 Guinness World Record holder for hottest chili.
+> The 2011 Guinness World Record holder for hottest chilli.
 It held this position for 3 years, until the [Carolina Reaper](carolina-reaper.md) took over.

 > The name ButchT or Butch T is due to the seeds used by [Butch Taylor](https://butcht.com).